Margot Berkman | Portfolio Categories Exhibitions

 Coral Fury 2022 -Margot Berkman

-Koraaldrift is an artcommission from Beeldengalerij Foundation for public area of Harlem.
+Koraaldrift is an artcommission from Beeldengalerij Foundation for public area of Haarlem.

 Location: Dreef/ Haarlemse Hout, Haarlem Nederland